Bern-Lötschberg-Simplon-Bahn: Double-track and piggyback

 Problems with the operation of a single line railway were being seriously felt in the 1960s, but it was not until 1976 that the Federal Council gave their approval to loan of CHF 620,000,000 to upgrade the line to double track, the work to be carried in several stages, commencing the following year.
 The line, entirely double-track, was officially inaugurated on 8 May 1992.

 At the end of 1993, the Swiss Confederation commissioned the BLS to provide a "piggyback" corridor along its line for road vehicles with a width of 2.5 m and a corner height of 4 m.
 The construction work began in January 1994 and the opening was delayed, due to geological problems on the southern side of the Simplon, until 11 June 2001.
 Since opening, the "rolling highway", the transportation of trucks by rail from Germany to Italy via Lötschberg, has made a considerable contribution towards transferring transit traffic from road to rail.

 In 1994 the BLS moved 9.2 million passengers.

 Politics and railways

-The economic, political and legal operating environment for European railways changed to such an extent towards the end of the 20th century that restructuring amongst railway operators became inevitable.
-Liberalisation and competition also started to make an impact on railways.
-(Using EU legislation Britain's railway network can probably show best and worst what happened with its divisions and fragmentation).
-Although not bound by EU directives Switzerland is surrounded by EU countries and as details arrived from Brussels notice was taken of happenings elsewhere.
-The BLS Lötschbergbahn reacted early and realigned itself strategically.
 On 1 January 1997, the jointly-operated BN, GBS and SEZ railways merged with BLS to form BLS Lötschbergbahn AG.
 The organisation was also changed, the company being now based around the three profit-focused core business of infrastructure, passenger traffic and cargo.